 - Useful links

-If you have sipped or tripped over a broken or missing manhole or drain cover, then you may be awarded compensation as a result of any injury you sustained.
+If you have sipped or tripped over a broken or missing manhole or drain cover, then you may be awarded a payout by making manhole compensation claims.
 The local council have a duty to maintain the pavements and roads so that they are safe for the public and any dereliction of that duty can mean that they are liable should you have an accident as a consequence.
 Slip and fall compensation amounts do vary, and any compensation you may receive will depend on your individual circumstances, but claims against the local council for personal injury are often successful.

 Other causes for drain & manhole cover accidents can be workmen leaving manhole covers open or ajar and not putting up proper signage to warn the public.
 This would make the workmen and their company liable for your accident and so you may be able to pursue a personal injury compensation claim against the company.